 • Recovery

-Presentations are organized according to these general tracks.
-JMYPTR proposals should focus on children, adolescent, emerging adult, and young adult populations.
+Presentations are organized according to these general tracks, although presentations can span across more than one where necessary.
+When more than one track applies to a submission, authors should choose whichever one is most applicable.
+JMYPTR proposals should focus on children, adolescent, and emerging adult populations.
 See definitions on final page for more information.

 Tracks